p-stream/extension/SAFARI.md

 1. You'll need to create a native macOS app wrapper
 2. Use Xcode to create the Safari extension project
 3. Follow Apple's Safari extension guidelines
-4. The built extension in `build/safari-mv3-prod` can be embedded in the macOS app
+4. The built extension in `build/chrome-mv3-prod` can be embedded in the macOS app

+For web stores (Chrome, Firefox, Edge), use the same `build/chrome-mv3-prod` folder.